Christopher-Chung/Trigon-strategy/README.md

 # Trigon-strategy

 This code is unpolished but finished.
 Acts as a strategy provider to the mobile game "Trigon".
-Right now, yields an average result of ~700 points which is much better than the average of human play.
+Right now, yields an average result of ~700 points which is much better than the average human play.

 ## How to use